Changes that started on 1 July 2024

-Changes to how you resolve internal grievances and disclose remuneration to your members in your incorporated association will begin on 1 July 2024.
+How you resolve internal grievances and disclose remuneration to your members in your incorporated association has changed.

 Dispute resolution procedures

-Your incorporated associations will need to follow the grievance procedures in the model rules or adopt another compliant procedure into your constitution.
+Your incorporated associations must follow the grievance procedures in the model rules or adopt another compliant procedure into your constitution.

-This will give associations a formal process to handle internal conflicts and help parties resolve them before they incur legal costs.
+This gives associations a formal process to handle internal conflicts and help parties resolve them before they incur legal costs.

 If you don’t have a grievance procedure

-If you wish to follow the model rules’ grievance procedure, you won’t need to make any changes to your constitution—the model rules procedure will automatically apply.
+If you wish to follow the model rules’ grievance procedure, you don’t need to make any changes to your constitution—the model rules procedure automatically apply.

 If you wish to follow a custom grievance procedure, you will need to adopt it into your constitution.